18 of the Best Surfing Locations in Asia

 Asia; a vast landmass which is home to frenetic cities, bustling markets, ancient cultures and beautiful beaches with dreamlike backdrops.
 A world where old meets new, where cultures clash and where temples meet skyscrapers.
 As much as the region could be considered a backpacker’s heaven, there are plenty of spots for the most discerning and luxury traveller, and amongst the other sub-regions of the vast continent, Asia is a most desired destination.

 For many travellers, most of Asia offers the perfect helping of both city, culture and beach.
 From the soaring heat and bright lights of bustling capitals to the soft sight of fishing boats pulled up on a white sandy beach, Asia certainly contradicts – and the beautiful coastlines don’t disappoint.
 But what about those who are trying to hunt down the best countries to go surfing?
 Surf in Asia may not have the epic point breaks of the Gold Coast or the ocean swell of Waikiki, but it does have some excellent surf spots which are definitely worth checking out...
-Read on to discover 18 of the best surfing locations in Asia.
+Read on to discover 18 of the best surfing spots in Asia.

 1).
 Kuta Beach, Bali

 Whilst surfing in Southeast Asia may not compare to Australia’s Gold Coast or Oahu in Hawaii, Indonesia sure can hold its own.
 In fact, its beaches are amongst the best surfing locations in the world, putting Indonesia on the map for serious surfers.
-Kuta Beach in Bali is one of the most popular destinations and the waves here rival some of the best beach breaks on the planet.
+Kuta Beach is one of the most popular surf spots in Bali and the waves here rival some of the best beach breaks on the planet.
 Kuta Beach is a lively hotspot so it can get a little crowded at times but walk to the end of the beach and you should be able to find a quiet area.
-Surf schools are also abundant so Kuta is ideal for beginners.
+Surf schools are also abundant so Kuta is the ideal spot to learn to surf.